GraemeMalcolm/ai-stuff/instructions/08-speech.md

     Your browser does not support the audio element.
     </audio>

-6. In the PowerShell pane, enter the following commands to run the code:
+6. In the PowerShell pane, enter the following command to run the code:

     ```
-    cd ai-stuff
-    .\speaking-clock.ps1
+    .\ai-900\speaking-clock.ps1
     ```

 7. Review the output, which should have successfully recognized the text "What time is it?" and saved an appropriate response in a file named *output.wav*.